How to remember dreams and improve dream recall

 Some prescription drugs, especially sleep aids, affect dreams.
 In my experience, rather than inhibit dream memories they make dreams nonsensical and even terrifying.
 Withdrawing from Cymbalta and other SSRI drugs can produce horrible nightmares that have no symbolism or message.

 Avoidance might come into play for people who don’t remember their dreams.
 Dreams are challenging.
 They reveal what is going on beneath the surface of your mind and bring up uncomfortable subjects.
 Dreams can be like a hard look at yourself in the mirror, and if you don’t like what you see you might try to avoid it.
 Willingness to examine yourself is needed.
 You do want to know what’s really going on inside you, right?

 If your dreams make you uncomfortable, take note of something Dr. Carl Jung said about them: Dreams are always for your benefit.
 Nightmares too.
 The basic purpose of dreams is to promote the health and well-being of the individual.
 Even when they scare you or jar you or bring up uncomfortable subjects, they are trying to help.
 They are a self-regulating mechanism of the psyche.
 The more you open up and allow the process to happen and work at remembering and understanding your dreams, the better off you will be.

 Finally, vitamin B-6 is shown to stimulate dream recall.
 Just be careful to take it in the morning rather than at night.
 Vitamin B can be stimulating.
-A product called Dream Leaf is also reported to help stimulate dreams, but I have no personal experience with it.
+And speaking of stimulating, caffeine takes 12 hours to work through your system.

 Use these tips for better dream recall.
 And explore further by watching this short TED-ed video about why we dream.